 When I left school I wanted to go to agricultural college, I always wanted to be a farmer, from very quite an early age.
 To go to agricultural college you had to do a year’s practical on the farm, work on a farm before that.
 So I got a job, on a farm near where we lived in Herefordshire, village called Coldwell.
 The farm was about 45 miles away from there and I used to go on my bike everyday.
 My Father’d knew this farmer from meeting him in the pub so that’s how he got me the job.
 It was mixed farm with livestock, sheep and cattle, and arable farming as well.
 Quite traditional for that part of the country but no hops, the hop yards started in the next farm to us, which again is also a side of farming in Herefordshire but not on the farm I worked on.
 So I worked there doing a dog’s job really all the pleasant jobs, looking after the calves.
 My boss used to go to market on a Monday in Hereford, come back with a calf or 2 in the boot of his car.
 I had to get them to suckle on a cow and get them going, which was quite a difficult job for somebody who didn’t know anything about it.
 But so I succeeded in that for best part of that year and then just in the summer before I was due to go to college, we fell out the boss and I. So I left there, I was living in the farm house because my parents had moved away by then., So I got a job with another friend who was a farmer, who was also a butcher in the village, that I knew and I worked with him for the last 3 months or so.
 Then I went to agriculture college for 2 years in Shropshire, Harper Adams College, which it’s a good college.
 Enjoyed my time there, played a lot of rugby And also did a bit of work as well.
 Managed to get a college diploma under National Diploma in Agriculture, which was the sort of qualification that, you came out of that college with.

-Oh goodness me, I’m not sure really I can’t just remember about that but it certainly wouldn’t have been more than about, 30 shillings which was £1.50 if that.
-I didn’t have much money because I’d just left school, I was 17 then actually.
-I left school when I was 17 that’s right, so 17 to 18 I was working on this farm.
-I’d just got a pushbike , and I saved up all the money I could.
+I’m not sure how much I was paid.
+It wouldn’t have been more than about 30 shillings which was £1.50, if that.
+I didn’t have much money because I’d just left school, so at 17 to 18 I was working on this farm.
+I’d just got a pushbike and I saved up all the money I could.
 I had to give some for my keep I suppose, when I was living in the farmhouse.
 Bought a motorbike for £37, which was a lot of money you know with my savings really.
 I used to save a few shillings every week I suppose, and that sort of made me more mobile then.
 So that I was able to get about and I took the motorbike to college with me.
-My parents . ?. .

 The only sort of friend I had from school really who lived locally was the butcher’s son, who had a pony.
 He was sort of into farming and that but he was much more into horses really.
 We went on to school together to public school.
 He ended up as apprentice to the stables in Cheltenham, Freddie Nicholson’s stables, it was very well known trading in those days.
 So he continued his career with horses and I went into farming but apart from that I didn’t really know anybody.
 I don’t know why, what it was, it’s because my parents weren’t farmers, we just lived in the country and just liked the country way of life I think really.
 That’s why I decided on farming and farming all my life.

-Yes, yes used to be up at 6 I suppose to milk.
+Used to be up at six to milk.
 Never done any milking before, never had anything to do with milking cows but was quite an eye opener really to go into that sort of life but stuck it for, 18 months I think it was.

 I came to Norfolk and it was the end of harvest I think, the first year I came.
 First time I came down here we stayed in Kings Lynn, the farm was at Weasenham, which is about 15 miles away from Kings Lynn to the east.
 Came down and had a look round the farm, then he gave me the job.
 The jobs normally change at Michaelmas, which is, in Norfolk 11th of October.
 I joined him from the 11th October and had 3 weeks working on the farm in Northamptonshire, with the shepherd up there. which turned me down for a job, 2 years before or 18 months before.
 Got on well with him, the boss and then at the end of October 1959, came to Norfolk.